The law on surrogacy and parental responsibility

 - Any payments which were not for expenses reasonably incurred have been approved by the court.

-Without a Parental Order in place, the child’s intended parent(s) will not have legal parenthood rights even if the child was conceived using their sperm and/or one of their eggs.
+Without a Parental Order in place, the child’s intended parent(s) will not have legal parental rights even if the child was conceived using their sperm and/or one of their eggs.
 If they have no such biological link to the child, then the only option is an adoption order.
 If this is the case, a UK adoption agency will have to be involved with the surrogacy process from the start.

 Surrogacy law reforms